mlpack/models/README.md

 This repository provides dataloaders and data preprocessing modules for mlpack library.
 It also provides utility function required required for downloading, extracting and processing image, text and sequential data.
-For more information about dataloaders and utility functions, Refer to our wiki page.
+For more information about dataloaders and utility functions.

 #### Dataloaders for popular datasets.